openhab/openhab-docs/10_users_manual/40_working_with_openhab_2/10_installing_the_extension/installing_the_extensions.md

 HABmin is not yet integrated to the Karaf architecture.
 So, we have to install it manually.

-* Search for the latest build of HABmin 2 at the adress [https://github.com/cdjackson/HABmin2/tree/master/output](https://github.com/cdjackson/HABmin2/tree/master/output)
+* Search for the latest build of HABmin 2 at the address [https://github.com/cdjackson/HABmin2/tree/master/output](https://github.com/cdjackson/HABmin2/tree/master/output)

 * Click on the org.openhab.ui.habmin_2.0.0.SNAPSHOT-0.1.4.jar link, this screen appears: